Augustus B. Woodward: Michigan Territory

-President Thomas Jefferson and Woodward knew each other personally.
-Jefferson appointed Woodward on March 3, 1805, as the Michigan Territory's first Chief Justice.
+President Thomas Jefferson appointed Woodward on March 3, 1805, as the Michigan Territory's first Chief Justice.
 When Woodward arrived in Detroit on June 30, 1805, he found the city in ruins from the devastating fire earlier that month on June 11.
 Few buildings were left standing.

 Woodward, with Governor William Hull and associate Justices John Griffin and Frederick Bates, possessed all the legislative power in the Territory.
 Woodward and Griffin, along with the current Governor and a third judge, held this power from 1805 until the institution of a legislature in 1824.
 Woodward and Hull bickered almost constantly.
 One of Woodward's legacies is the Woodward Code: a series of statutes serving as the basis of the Territorial Supreme Court legal procedures.

-Woodward protected the free status of Michigan Territory in regard to slavery.
-In 1807 as Territorial Justice, he refused to allow the return of two slaves owned by a man in Windsor, Upper Canada (present-day Ontario).
-Woodward declared that any man "coming into this Territory is by law of the land a freeman."
-Detroit became a station on the Underground Railroad, by which fugitive slaves escaped from the South.
-After Canada had abolished slavery, many went across the river to escape slave catchers who operated even in the northern border areas.

-During the War of 1812, Governor (and later Brigadier General) Hull surrendered Detroit to the British without a shot being fired in the Battle of Detroit.
+During the War of 1812, Governor Hull surrendered Detroit to the British without a shot being fired in the Battle of Detroit.
 While Hull and Justices Bates and Griffin left, Woodward stayed and maintained his judicial status in Detroit during the British occupation.
-The British offered him the office of Secretary of the Territory, but Woodward declined that offer.
+The colonial government appointed him as Provincial Secretary of the Territory, but Woodward declined that offer.
 Eventually, he became a problem for the British.
 He was asked to leave the territory and was granted safe passage to New York.
 The United States regained control of Detroit in 1813.